-You were injured at work.
-Now you have a workers’ compensation claim.
-How do you move your claim forward in an effort to try to recover from your injury?
+You were injured at work and you have a workers’ compensation claim.
+How do you move your claim forward and try to recover compensation for your injury?

 The answer, hands down, is to get medical treatment and provide all necessary medical documentation to show evidence of the medical treatment you are receiving.

 Without medical treatment, not only do you risk not getting better, but you also run the risk of stalling your workers’ compensation claim.
-(In my experience, that’s just what some insurers hope for.)
+(That’s just what some insurers may be hoping for.)
 If you do not have proper medical documentation, it makes it easier for the workers’ compensation insurance company to try to deny you the benefits you may be entitled to.

 So it is important that when the insurance company is sending you for medical treatment, you follow the doctor’s orders.
 This means: